havario/workflows/fun/x-ui/README.md

 ## Pull the image

-This is the latest version of X-UI.
-(As FranzKafkaYu's X-UI has been archived and is no longer updated, this image will be updated in accordance with the official Xray version).
+This is the latest version of the X-UI image.
+(As FranzKafkaYu's X-UI was archived on November 14, 2024, this image will be updated in accordance with the official Xray version.)

 ```shell
 docker pull honeok/x-ui